oTree-org/oTree/README.md

     {% block content %}
         Body HTML goes here.

-        {% formrow form.contribution with label="What is your contribution?" %}
+        {% formfield player.contribution with label="What is your contribution?" %}

         {% next_button %}
     {% endblock %}